A Miami Herald bombshell reveals Epstein's extreme (and bizarre) jail privileges from 2008 to 2009

 Epstein’s ability to use his wealth to obtain special treatment in lockup is now under even greater scrutiny following his suicide in New York.
 On Saturday, the New York Times reported that in order to escape the dismal conditions of his New York jail cell, Epstein paid multiple attorneys to visit the facility for as many as 12 hours a day so that he could sit with them in a private meeting room, where he could buy snacks and drinks from the vending machines.
 “It was shift work, all designed by someone who had infinite resources to try and get as much comfort as possible,” a lawyer who visited other clients in the jail told the Times.

 Still, the circumstances of his incarceration were far less cushy than in Florida.
 In New York, he was allotted just one hour of recreation per day and could shower only every two or three days.
-The facility was infested with rodents and cockroaches, and the inmates dealt with pools of urine and water on the floor because of bad plumping.
+The facility was infested with rodents and cockroaches, and the inmates dealt with pools of urine and water on the floor because of bad plumbing.
 “It is impossible to know why a person takes his own life,” the Times reporters wrote.
 “But an examination of Mr. Epstein’s last days by the New York Times, gathered from dozens of interviews with law enforcement officials, Bureau of Prisons employees, lawyers and others, suggests that Mr. Epstein’s death came after he started to realize the limits of his ability to deploy his wealth and privilege in the legal system.”

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.